robert72127/alicedb/README.md

 Is responsible for compressing deltas and garbage collection.
 Supports standard operations of insert delete search .

+It also conatains in memory only state used for retriving indexes based on matching fields

 ##### Buffer Pool

 Integrated with disk manager through preregistered buffers, used to load disk pages into memory